Friday, February 29, 2008

 THE AUTOMATIC DOORS OF LATE AFTERNOON

 This was a couple of decades ago, when we lived in Kyoto.
-I came across the recollection recently while reminiscing through my journal from those times.
-Echo and I were on our way home one late afternoon - when there aren't many shoppers - and she had gone into the supermarket on Ichijoji Street to pick up something quick while I waited in the car down the street a little, Kyoto being a fanatically parking-tickety city.
+It happened when we were on our way home one late afternoon - when there aren't many shoppers - and Echo had gone into the supermarket on Ichijoji Street to pick up something quick while I waited in the car down the street a little, Kyoto being a fanatically parking-tickety city.

 On the left side of the supermarket front was the one-way entrance; the one-way exit was on the right side.
 Each had automatic doors, triggered by a large mat before the door.
 When a customer stepped on the mat, the doors slid apart, permitting entry or exit.
 Pretty standard stuff in Japanese supermarkets.
 Anyway, as I sat there waiting, a woman headed for the entrance, stepped on the mat, the doors opened, she passed through; then as the doors were closing she realized she hadn't taken one of the baskets stacked outside for customers to grab before they go in.